gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### Karoline Klever

-A Norwegian developer (that writes in English, don&#8217;t worry) that write honestly about her life as a developer and speaker.
+A Norwegian developer (that writes in English, don't worry) that write honestly about her life as a developer and speaker.

 Website: <a href="http://www.karolikl.com/" target="_blank">http://www.karolikl.com/</a>